equetzal/contestImage/README.md

 </blockquote>
 <center><img src="http://enya.codes/gitassets/huronOS/screenshot_menu_tools.png" width="60%"></center>
 <blockquote>
-<p>The system have some tools that may be useful and do not broke any of the rules of the most common contest like ICPC or IOI, so feel free to use any of them if you need them.<br>
+<p>The system have some tools that are useful and do not break any of the rules of the most common contests like ICPC or IOI, so feel free to use any of them if you need them.<br>
 <br></p>
 </blockquote>
 <center><img src="http://enya.codes/gitassets/huronOS/screenshot_menu_programming.png" width="60%"></center>
 <blockquote>
-<p>The menu have the most popular programming tools that does not broke any competitive rule.<br>
+<p>The menu has the most popular programming tools which don’t break any competitive rule.<br>
 <br></p>
 </blockquote>
 <center><img src="http://enya.codes/gitassets/huronOS/screenshot_desktop_winter.png" width="90%"></center>
 <blockquote>
-<p>Also, the system have an auto-updater (That can be modified) that connect to a specific URL to activate the “Event Mode”, that allows you to change the default wallpaper between other features.<br>
+<p>Also, the system has an auto-updater <em>(which can be modified)</em> that connects to a specific URL in order to activate the “Event Mode”, that allows you to change the default wallpaper among other features.<br>
 <br></p>
 </blockquote>
 <h2 id="features">Features</h2>
 <dl>
 <dt>Website Blockers</dt>
-<dd>The system have a default list of websites and services that are not allowed to access by the contestant, the list can be updated, the feature was implemented vía the host file.</dd>
+<dd>The system has a default list of websites and services that the contestant is not allowed to access; this list can be updated.<br>
+The feature was implemented via the host file.</dd>
 <dt>No sudo</dt>
-<dd>The sudo command was erased to prevent contestants to cheat the host file, or accessing not allowed system files.</dd>
+<dd>The sudo command was erased to prevent contestants from modifying the host file, or accessing not allowed system files.</dd>
 <dt>su with password</dt>
-<dd>In the contestImage the root user have a default password that cannot be changed, in the installationImage, that option will be configurable but obligatory.</dd>
+<dd>In the contestImage the root user has a default password that cannot be changed, in the installationImage, that option will be configurable but obligatory.</dd>
 <dt>Pesistent Mode</dt>
-<dd>The system have a partition that keep the files saved even if the energy goes out, or a non comtemplated events during a contest.</dd>
+<dd>The system has a partition that keeps the files saved even if there’s a power cut, or a non comtemplated event during a contest.</dd>
 <dt>Contest Mode</dt>
-<dd>You can switch between Contest Mode and Upsolving Mode, this mode will enable or disable the Website Blockers list.</dd>
+<dd>You can switch between Contest Mode and Upsolving Mode.
+This mode will enable or disable the Website Blockers list.</dd>
 <dt>Event Mode</dt>
-<dd>The event mode lets you enable and diasable some features with some files defined in a server url folder.
+<dd>The event mode lets you enable and diasable some features with a web API.
 Here are some of the editable features:<br>
 – Reset flag.
-If you’re using the contestImage cloned into multiple USB sticks, you can define a variable that will reset the system configurations, the editors preferences and will erase all the user-created files in the whole directory.
-In such way that you don’t have to re-burn all the USB sticks.<br>
+If you’re using the contestImage cloned into multiple USB sticks, you can define a variable that will reset the system configurations, the editors preferences and will erase all the user-created files in the whole directory, in such way that you don’t have to re-burn all the USB sticks.<br>
 –Persistet lapse.
-If your event is a trainning camp, you can provide a USB stick with contestImage in it, to let the contestants keep their files save.<br>
+If your event is a trainning camp, you can provide a USB stick with contestImage in it to let the contestants keep their files save.<br>
 –Schedule Contest Mode.
-During a camp, you can select during which hours the Contest Mode will be enabled.<br>
+During a camp, you can select at which hours will the Contest Mode be enabled.<br>
 –Custom Blocked Websites.
-Each event can customise the websites list that they want to block, so the event mode let you create your own.<br>
+Each event can customise the websites they want to block.<br>
 –Custom Wallpaper.
-During an event, you can upload your own wallpaper that it’s going to be used only during the event.
-In any other case, the huronOS default wallpaper will be displayed.</dd>
+During an event, you can upload your own wallpaper so it can be displayed for the lenght of it.
+If not, the huronOS default wallpaper will be displayed instead.</dd>
 </dl>
 <h2 id="specs">Specs</h2>
 <dl>